aclark4life/python-packages-doc/advanced.rst

 Advanced
 ========

-What do most Python programmers do for a living?
-They build things: services, software, systems, etc. How can we make building things easier for everyone involved?
+This section contains information about an advanced feature of pythonpackages.com: hosted configuration files.

 Buildout/easy_install vs. virtualenv/pip
 ----------------------------------------

+What do most Python programmers do for a living?
+They build things like software, services, systems, and so on.

+How can we make building things (with Python) easier for everyone involved?
+By providing clear and concise documentation.

-First let us not debate about which tool is best.
+Further, let us not debate about which tool is best.
 We have lots of **tools** in the Python world.
 What we are missing is **clarity**.
 Rather than force people to use a particular tool without explaining why, let us *better* explain what tools are available and let folks decide for themselves which ones they would like to use.
 In the